 - What is rare about a 2000 quarter?

-There is no certain quarter from the year 2000 that is rare.
-However, there are some 2000 quarters that are worth more money.
-For example, the 2000-P quarter with doubled die obverse is $10 in uncirculated condition.
+In the 2000 year, there are not certain quarters. that are rare but some are valuable like the 2000-P quarter with doubled die obverse is $10 in uncirculated condition.

 - How much is a 1776 to 1976 quarter worth?

-The 1776-1976 quarters are not worth a lot of money in general.
-In average circulated condition, these quarters are valued at 25 cents.
-In certified mint state (MS+) condition, they could be about to $5.
+The 1776 to 1976 quarters are not workable.
+In average circulated condition, these quarters are of 25 cents.
+In certified mint state condition, the value is $5.

 -